spacemeshos/sm-init-app-v2/README.md

-# Spacemesh Init App v2
+# Spacemesh Init App

+TO BE UPDATED

 ## Overview